It’s time to help the littlest learners with ‘learning recovery’ | Provided by Microsoft Philanthropies

 This type of personalized instruction requires significant community support, and the Bellevue Schools Foundation is responding.
 As the first foundation dedicated to supporting public K-12 initiatives in Washington state, the Foundation has provided over $2.5 million to Bellevue public schools over the past three years, which funds everything from mentoring and mental health to computer science and preschool tuition assistance.

-As Kadence prepares to start in-person kindergarten this year, her mother, Kari As Kadence prepares to start in-person kindergarten this year, her mother, Kari Forbes, reflects on the impact of “On the Way to K.” “I can say that Kadence is far more ready now than she would have been had she not attended the program,” Forbes says.
+As Kadence prepares to start in-person kindergarten this year, her mother, Kari Forbes, reflects on the impact of “On the Way to K.” “I can say that Kadence is far more ready now than she would have been had she not attended the program,” Forbes says.
 Kadence feels ready, too.
 She has everything she needs for a successful transition to kindergarten: backpack, mask, and the confidence of an “On the Way to K” graduate.

 Bellevue Schools Foundation promotes and funds learning opportunities for all students in Bellevue’s public schools.
 The Foundation’s investments allow students to achieve higher levels of academic success and social-emotional well-being, regardless of language, gender, race, socioeconomic status and special needs.